wodenpy.use_libwoden

 skymodel_structs

-A class structured equivalently to a components_t struct, used by the C and CUDA code in libwoden_double.so
+A class structured equivalently to a components_t struct, used by the C and CUDA code in libwoden_float.so or libwoden_double.so.

 Variables: